WenHao-L/facial-expression-recognition/tradition_way/README.md

 python Gabor_SVM.py
 ```

-To train your own version of LBP+SVM, run the following
+To train your own version of VGG+SVM, run the following
 ```
 python VGG_SVM.py
 ```